-Strategic thinking for the integration of the content strategy into the company‘s digitization strategy
+Strategic thinking for the integration of the content strategy into the company‘s digitalization strategy

-- Agile project management and business thinking for the implementation of digitization projects
+- Agile project management and business thinking for the implementation of digitalization projects

 - Knowledge required for the documentation of smart products with intelligent information: software documentation, modularization, content management, and metadata management